 I became fascinated by green-woodworking techniques and the potential of coppiced woodland for manufacturing beautiful products, after visiting and seeing the work of a colleague at the fabulous, Eccleshall Woods Sawmill in Sheffield.

-Inspired by the natural forms and strengths of wood, I aim to create hand-made, bespoke coppice products using traditional green-woodworking techniques, such as cleaving, pole-lathing and steam-bending.
+Inspired by the natural forms and strengths of wood, I aim to create hand-made, often bespoke coppice products using traditional green-woodworking techniques, such as cleaving, pole-lathing and steam-bending.

 Turnham Green Wood was established in 2011 by Herefordshire-based green woodworker, Lewis Goldwater.